We have published quite a few articles on growing mustard microgreens. The reason is we keep finding cool ones to grow.

 Red Lace Mustard Microgreens 6-days After Planting

-At this point, growing mustard microgreens is very easy.
-Make sure they aren't dry or over wet, and they will grow for you.
+From this point on, growing mustard microgreens is very easy.
+Ensure they aren’t dry or overwet and will grow for you.

-After one more day, the mustard microgreens grown under the dome have added a bit of color, while the other tray has decided it's time to grow and catch up to their sibling tray.
+After one more day, the mustard microgreens grown under the dome have added a bit of color, while the other tray has decided to grow and catch up to their sibling tray.

-The only question now is if the Red Lace Mustard on the right will turn as deep maroon as the left tray.
+The only question is whether the Red Lace Mustard on the right will turn as deep maroon as the left tray.

 We Love the Color and Compactness of the Weighted Tray

-The following two photos are of both trays 11- and 15-days after planting.
+The following photos are of trays 11- and 15-days after planting.

 The key point of these days is that the microgreens are ready to be harvested on about day eleven, and the color on the mustard microgreens grown under the dome is now about the same color.

-On day-15, true leaves have started to form on both trays of Red Lace Microgreens.
+On day-15, true leaves formed on both Red Lace Microgreens trays.

 Red Lace Mustard Microgreen True Leaves